davidB/handlebars_misc_helpers/README.md

 | `{{ uuid_new_v7 }}`       | `94d7bb75-9b16-40dd-878d-5fbb37b8ae2c` |
 | `{{ len (uuid_new_v7) }}` | `36`                                   |

-## Http content
+## HTTP content

-Helper able to render body response from an http request.
+The helpers can render the body's response from an HTTP request.

 | helper signature                | usage sample                           |
 | ------------------------------- | -------------------------------------- |